jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

    #last_sent_pdu_at          2019-06-02 15:35:59
    #disconnected_at           2019-06-01 10:18:21
    #last_received_pdu_at      2019-06-02 15:36:01
+   #interceptor_count         0
+   #interceptor_error_count   0

 This is clearly a more detailed view for connector **MTN**, the following table explains the items shown for **MTN**:

-.. list-table:: Details smppc statistics view items
+.. list-table:: Details of smppc statistics view items
    :widths: 10 80
    :header-rows: 1